hannes-hochreiner/sensor-net/README.md

   "data":"<encrypted message from sensor>"
 }
 ```

+The [third generation](https://github.com/hannes-hochreiner/sensor-net-gateway-bl651) of the gateway it built around the Laird BL651 module.
+Therefore, it operates in the 2.4-2.5 GHz region as opposed to the former gateways operating at 434 MHz.
+It uses the same FTDI USB to UART bridge chip as the second generation.

 ### SBC
 In a first iteration, the SBC implementation was implemented using a RaspberryPi Zero W and an RFM98 break-out.
 The code to interface with the RFM98 can be found in a separate [repository](https://github.com/hannes-hochreiner/rfm98-breakout).